frederic-perez/AmE-dictionary/data/dictionary.md

 __overhead__ _n_ :two::hammer: (overheads) _That money just covered their overheads._
 __overkill__ _v_ _I'll top the bill, I'll overkill._
 __overlay__ _n_
-__overly__ _adv_ :dart::nine::m: Excessively. _She was a jealous and overly possessive woman._ _Syn_ unduly, excessively, inordinately, too, to too great an extent/degree, immoderately, exceedingly _Well, not to be overly dramatic, but it's one of the scariest unions of all time._ :es: demasiado
+__overly__ _adv_ :dart::nine::m: Excessively. _She was a jealous and overly possessive woman._ _Syn_ unduly, excessively, inordinately, too, to too great an extent/degree, immoderately, exceedingly _Well, not to be overly dramatic, but it's one of the scariest unions of all time._ :es: demasiado _They are overly simplistic._
 __overnight__ _The change will not happen overnight._
 __overpass__ _n_
 __overqualified__ _adj_ Having more knowledge, skill, and/or experience than is needed for a particular job.